Nationwide Volleyball Supercup (women)

 The Nationwide Volleyball Supercup for Women is a competition featuring professional women volleyball clubs from Albania, North Macedonia and Kosovo and consists in 4 teams playing in a direct elimination through semi-finals and the final.
-The team with the most trophies is KV Tirana of Albania with 1 cup*.
-They won the 2011 final against UMB Volley of Albania, played in Tiranë by scoreline 3-1.
+The team with the most trophies is KV Tirana of Albania with 1 cup.
+They won the 2011 final against UMB Volley of Albania, played in Tirana by scoreline 3-1.